davepinch/pinchy.cc/content/topics/places/islands/g/grassy-island-of-columbia-river-clifton-channel/grassy-island-of-columbia-river-clifton-channel.md

 ---
-title: "Grassy Island (Clatsop County, Oregon)" across the Clifton Channel to the northeast: Fitzpatrick Island across the unnamed channel to the southeast: Quinns Island disambiguation of: Grassy Island
+title: "Grassy Island (Clifton Channel of the Columbia River)" across the Clifton Channel to the northeast: Fitzpatrick Island across the unnamed channel to the southeast: Quinns Island disambiguation of: Grassy Island